asunanto/TGX/README.md

         Using MVC-- google MVC rails

     9. Explain the different high-level components (abstractions) in your App.

     10. Detail any third party services that your App will use. stripe, heroku, cloudinary, git hub, postgres (refer to question 5)

     11. Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).

-    It is similar to twitter.
+    It is similar to twitter

     https://blog.twitter.com/engineering/en_us/topics/infrastructure/2017/the-infrastructure-behind-twitter-scale.html